pkorobeinikov/seeder/README.md

 # seeder

-The only tool for seeding storages (including databases as well).
+The only tool for seeding volumes and storages (including databases as well).

 ## Example config